CircuitModelView

 circuit solver to use

-Run a simple frequency-domain simulation of the circuit model in Caphe, returing an S-matrix for all the outside terms.
+Run a simple frequency-domain simulation of the circuit model in Caphe, returning an S-matrix for all the outside terms.

 Parameters: